xin3456/Work-Samples/README.md

-These three documents are work samples of Xinshu Zhao.
-Since the HTML file is an interactive dashboard, please download and open it.
+These are work samples in each folder of Xinshu Zhao.

+Hint: Since the interactive dashboard is an HTML file, please download and open in broswer.